 The establishment of national training systems at different hierarchical levels was called formal qualification (Manfredi, 1998).
 Barbosa Filho, Pessoa, and Veloso (2010) recognize that human capital comprises educational levels and professional experience.
 In this context, Manfredi (1998) notes that the organizations desired several graduated employees for a specific area of expertise because they believed that formal qualification would promote companies' development.
-Considering that formal qualification involves knowledge at different levels, some authors called over-education or over-qualification the effect of popular confidence on high-qualified individuals.
+Considering that formal qualification the effect of popular confidence on high-qualified individuals.
 This fact results in qualification, which in general is higher than what would be needed to perform the tasks of a given position (Manfredi, 1998).